Different Ways to Celebrate Black History Month at Work

 Focus on Diversity Year-Round

 While celebrating Black History Month is important, your company shouldn’t focus on diversity just for February.
-It will help if you concentrate on it year-round.
+Focusing on this year-round can improve your diversity initiatives and make everyone feel more welcome at your company.
 If you haven’t focused on diversity and inclusion much, this is a great moment to start focusing on your diversity and support your black employees.

 You might want to do this by creating new diversity initiatives or groups, promoting Employee Resource Groups, or educating your employees and managers.

 Keep in mind that if you’re going to focus on diversity training, you should leave that up to the professionals.
-Doing it internally can sometimes work, but it’s better to let professionals handle it since it is a sensitive subject.
+Developing initiatives internally can help, but unless you’re an expert in diversity, it might be better to let professionals handle it since it is a sensitive subject.

-This kind of training can help people learn how to deal with racial issues and tackle them head-on with empathy and sensitivity rather than just ignoring it or tiptoeing around it.
+This kind of training can help people learn how to deal with racial issues and tackle them head-on with empathy and sensitivity rather than just ignoring them or tiptoeing around it.

 If all of your employees are remote and unable to attend an in-person workshop, you might want to host a Zoom conference.
 You can invite professionals to train your employees over Zoom and give them workshops and exercises.
 Then, they can hold a conversation about the training afterward, so everyone feels comfortable and understood with your company’s diversity and inclusion initiatives.